Why learn Turkish?

 - One-time payment instead of subscription

-The Turkish4 courses are a relatively new resource.
-Turkish4 offers three courses, one for children (with a reading and non-reading option), one for teens, and one for adults.
-The Turkish4 Children course comes in three modules, each of which costs 99 Euro for six months of access.
+The Turkish4 courses include three courses: one for children (with a reading and non-reading option), one for teens, and one for adults.
+The Turkish4 Children course comes in three modules.

 Turkish4 is a sub-brand of London-based LinguaVoca, but their courses are not like the mass-produced, one-size-fits-all approach that most companies take when they attempt to teach multiple languages.
 While I haven’t been able to confirm this for certain, it appears from their website and free video content that the lessons are all original Turkish content, so there are no awkward translations from English.
 It also appears to be a complete immersion experience in Turkish, so there aren’t explanations of grammar topics in English.